 The 12th U.S. Symposium on Harmful Algae will be held on Oct.
 27-Nov.
-1, 2024 at Holiday Inn Portland by the Bay in Portland, Maine.
+1, 2024 at the Holiday Inn Portland by the Bay in Portland, Maine.

 The theme, ONE BLOOM, seeks to identify and highlight commonalities across diverse study systems and disciplines within Harmful Algal Bloom (HAB) research.
 Sessions and discussions will foster a unified understanding that integrates perspectives and approaches in HAB science, and equips researchers, managers, and policymakers with the knowledge needed to address this pressing environmental challenge.